 - 6 tablespoons verjuice (unripe sour grape juice), or fresh lemon juice, adjust to your taste

 - 4 tablespoons unripe sour grapes (Ghooreh), Fresh or frozen

 - 3 medium Asian eggplants or 2 Italian, peeled and quartered lengthwise

 - In a large dutch oven, saute the chicken pieces with 2 tablespoons of oil for 5 minutes on high heat, turning the chicken once.
 Remove from the pan and set aside.

 - Add the onions to the dutch oven and saute over medium heat for about 15 minutes or until lightly golden.

 - Add garlic and turmeric and saute for 2 additional minutes.

 - Add the tomato paste and continue to saute for 2 minutes.

-- Return the chicken and add tomatoes and water, cover and bring to a gentle boil.
+- Return the chicken, add tomatoes and water, cover and bring to a gentle boil.
 Reduce heat and simmer on low heat for 30 minutes.

 - While the chicken cooks, toss the peeled and quartered eggplants with 1 teaspoon of salt.

-- In a large frying pan saute the eggplants over medium-low heat adding as much oil as needed to brown the eggplants on all sides.
+- In a large frying pan, saute the eggplants over medium-low heat with oil to lightly brown the eggplants on all sides.
 About 15 to 20 minutes.
 Remove from the pan and set aside.

-- After the chicken has been cooking for 30 minutes, add salt, Ab Ghooreh and Ghooreh.
+- After the chicken has been cooking for 30 minutes, add salt, pepper, verjuice, and Ghooreh.
 Stir and continue to cook for 30 minutes.

 - Arrange the partially cooked eggplants on top of the stew and gently press them down to submerge them into the stew.

 - Cover and cook over low heat for another 30 minutes.
-Chicken should be tender and readily falling off the bone.
+Chicken should be tender at this stage.

 - Remove from heat, adjust for seasoning and allow to sit for 5 minutes before serving.